 Hannah Godlove brings 15 years of experience in population health analytics, evaluation, and program planning to ATI Advisory.

 Prior to joining ATI, Godlove worked at Signify Health where she helped providers implement episodes of care programs for Medicaid and Medicare populations.
 She previously spent several years leading the analytics and reporting team at Maimonides Medical Center’s Department of Population Health.
-There, she launched an analytics and reporting structure for the New York State Medicaid 1115 waiver and led subsequent value-based arrangements, including Medicaid managed care plans and the Centers for Medicare & Medicaid Services (CMS).
+There, she launched an analytics and reporting structure for the Maimonides-led New York State Medicaid 1115 waiver and led subsequent value-based arrangements with several Medicaid managed care plans and the Centers for Medicare & Medicaid Services (CMS).

-Godlove has also led quality evaluation and improvement initiatives for the Medicaid Health Homes program in New York with FEGS, a successor to a social service agency for the seriously mentally ill (SMI) population.
+Godlove has also led quality evaluation and improvement initiatives for the Medicaid Health Homes program in New York with FEGS, formerly a social service agency for the seriously mentally ill (SMI) population.
 She also worked as an Allan Rosenfield Epidemiology Fellow with the US Centers for Disease Control & Prevention.

 Godlove holds an MBA from Baruch College, a Master of Public Health degree from Columbia University and a bachelor’s degree from Oberlin College.